simranketha/simranketha.github.io/_pages/dei.md

 ● Conducted a Training session in **Machine Learning and NLP** at C-DAC Trivandrum

-● Conducted workshop on **Implementation of Machine Learning for Signal Processing using Keras** for M.Tech first year students at Amrita University, Coimbatore.
+● Conducted a workshop on **Implementation of Machine Learning for Signal Processing using Keras** for M.Tech first year students at Amrita University, Coimbatore.